 Handling Feedback in Team-Oriented Environments

 In today’s more team-oriented organizations, 360-degree feedback has value for every person in the organization.
 Traditionally and historically, it was a tool used to give executives, and later, managers, feedback, but this has changed.
 You will find more frequent uses of 360 feedback becoming universal in organizations with every employee expected, or encouraged to receive feedback from their peers and other managers.

 All employees benefit from feedback if the process is well-managed and has structure.
 In a structured system, coworkers and the boss answer specific questions about the individual's performance.
 The questions may have rankings such as score the individual's skill in this area on a scale of 1-5 with 5 representing the best.

 You will usually find some open-ended questions, too.
-This gives the participants a chance to express what the questions don't adequately cover.
+This gives the participants a chance to express whatever the questions don't adequately cover.
 A free-for-all, say anything system with no structure can result in way too much information that is too difficult to process.

 The manager, who often is the person sharing the feedback with the employee, has to spend untold hours wading through long-winded feedback.
 This makes managers dislike the 360-degree feedback system—and this is a loss for all parties.
 Why not create a system that makes it easy for managers to share the feedback, or better yet, develop a system in which employees exchange feedback verbally.

 Participation in the Process

-The results of the 360-degree feedback were compiled and given to their manager.
+The results of the 360-degree feedback were compiled by the consultant and given to their manager.
 Then, the managers shared the results of their 360-degree feedback with their staff.
 They then met with their teams in a facilitated group meeting to design action plans to move both the manager's managerial style and their office performance forward.

 The process was comfortable and effective, especially because it was led by professional facilitators.